Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 #### Disadvantages

 1. Availability: Depending on the deployment, this solution has at least one single point of failure: the network server.
-The result in the worst case is lost of messages.
+The result in the worst case is loss of messages.
 1. Reliability: message delivery might be impacted.

 #### Recommended settings